Busrah25/NeonCyberRush/README.md

 - **Language**: Java
 - **Library**: Java Swing
-- **Tools**: Git, GitHub, JDK 17+, IntelliJ / VS Code
+- **Tools**: JDK 17+, IntelliJ or VS Code, Git & GitHub

 ---

 ## 🎯 Purpose

-This project was built to apply object-oriented design principles in a graphical desktop game.
-Neon Cyber Rush showcases interactive gameplay using Java Swing and reinforces skills in GUI development, collision logic, and reusable architecture — perfect for highlighting Java experience in a portfolio.
+This project was built to demonstrate core programming and game development skills using Java.
+It combines OOP, real-time graphics, keyboard input, and responsive UI elements to simulate a complete arcade game — making it a standout portfolio project for Java developers.

 ---

 ## 🧩 How to Run

-1. Make sure Java is installed:
+1. Ensure Java is installed:
 ```bash
 java -version
 ```